A countable-support symmetric iteration separating PP from AC: Iterating the packages over

 For each \(g\in C\), consider the descending sequence \(\langle \vec p_n(g):n<\omega\rangle\) in the factor \(\bbS_g\) (interpreting \(\vec p_n(g)\) as the top condition whenever \(g\notin\supp(\vec p_n)\)).
 By Lemma~\ref{lem:Qf-closed} and Lemma~\ref{lem:Rf-closed}, each factor \(\bbS_g\) is countably closed, so choose \(q_g\in\bbS_g\) with \(q_g\le \vec p_n(g)\) for all \(n\).
 Define \(\vec q\) by \(\supp(\vec q)=C\) and \(\vec q(g)=q_g\).
 Then \(\vec q\in\bbS_{[f]}\) and \(\vec q\le \vec p_n\) for all \(n\), proving countable closure.

 Items (2) and (3) follow from Lemma~\ref{lem:countably-closed-no-reals-DC}. \end{proof}

-\begin{remark}[Limit-stage \(\omega_1\)-completeness] The countable completeness of the diagonal stage filters is what allows the CSI iteration theorem to handle limit stages.
-Concretely, the limit-step existence theorem for iterations of symmetric systems requires \(\omega_1\)-complete filters (CSI, \cite[Theorem~3.13]{gilsonCSI}), and we have imported this requirement as item~(c) in Remark~\ref{rem:iteration-api}. \end{remark}
+\begin{remark}[Limit-stage \(\omega_1\)-completeness] The countable completeness of the diagonal stage filters is what makes the bounded-stage countable-support limit construction compatible with the hereditary-symmetry and \(\DC\)-preservation arguments.
+In \cite{gilsonCSI}, \(\omega_1\)-completeness is a key property of the stage filters at limits (see the limit-filter construction and the theorem on limit filter properties), and we import that requirement here as item~(c) in Remark~\ref{rem:iteration-api}. \end{remark}

 \begin{lemma}[Well-definedness of the orbit package actions] In each case of Definition~\ref{def:package-systems}, if $\vec p$ is a condition of the orbit package $\bbS_{[f]}$ (i.e.\ $\bbQ_{[f]}$ or $\bbR_{[f]}$) and $\pi\in\Sym(\omega_1)$, then $\pi\cdot \vec p$ is again a condition of the same forcing, and the action respects the order. \end{lemma}